eagle-dai/practical-computer-vision/docs/setup-wandb.md

 ## Get Your API Key

 1. Log in to your W&B account, and go to to https://wandb.ai/authorize, you can copy the key from there.
-Alternatively, you can follow the next steps.
+Alternatively, you can follow the next steps
 2. Click your profile picture in the top-right corner
 3. Select "Settings"
 4. Click on "API keys" in the left sidebar